-Honorary, Recognition and Professional Societies
+Honorary, Recognition & Professional Societies

 Chapters of Phi Beta Kappa, the oldest national honorary scholarship society in America; Tau Beta Pi, the national engineering honorary scholarship society; and Beta Gamma Sigma, the international management honorary scholarship society, are active on the campus.
-Phi Beta Kappa members are elected from the upper eighth of the junior class and the upper fifth of the senior class.
-Beta Gamma Sigma members are elected from the upper tenth of the junior and senior class.
+Approximately 5 percent of seniors and less than 1 percent of juniors are elected to Phi Beta Kappa each year.
+Beta Gamma Sigma members are elected from the upper tenth of the junior and senior classes.